pantheon-systems/documentation/source/content/guides/wordpress-pantheon/02-create-wp-site.md

     ![Development Modes](../../../images/development-mode.png)

-1. Review and follow the steps in the [Using Git with SFTP & WordPress Guide](/guides/wordpress-git/) to ensure that you understand the best ways to install plugins, manage themes, upload media, and edit your site configuration.
+1. Review and follow the steps in the [Using Git with SFTP & WordPress Guide](/guides/wordpress-git/) to ensure that you understand the best ways to:

+- Install plugins
+- Manage themes
+- Upload media
+- Edit your site configuration

 ## WordPress Multisite